capnregex/pika-queue/README.md

-# RedisQueue
+# PikaQueue

-**RedisQueue** provides a simple abstraction to managing job queues in redis.
+**PikaQueue** provides a simple abstraction to managing job queues in redis.

 There are two players involved in a job queue: a `producer` and a `worker`.